 What is BGP: Border Gateway Protocol

-Today the world connected with the internet and that the internet creates huge networks around all over the world in which all countries serve.
-Each country is connected with each other via this internet.
-Now above line looking very smooth to say but how that internet handle in that huge network.
+Today the world is connected to the internet and the internet creates huge networks around all over the world in which all countries serve.
+Each country is connected with the other via the internet.
+Now above line looks very smooth to say but how is that internet handled on that huge network?

-All devices like computer, mobile and electronic internet machine having a unique MAC address and for internet communication have unique IP (internet protocol) address.
-That IPs work on layer 3 devices like ROUTERs Switches Firewalls.
-IPs divided into two categories private or public.
-I am not going the detail of the IP address.
+All devices like computers, mobile, and electronic internet machines have a unique MAC address, and internet communication has unique IP (internet protocol) address.
+Those IPs work on layer 3 devices like Routers, Switches, and Firewalls.

-Simply access use of IP means unlimited routes travel in the ISP router routing table.
-And here no one IGP protocol who can manage that Lac of routes.
-Only a Border Gateway Protocol having a superpower to handle Lac of routes.
-Border gateway protocol an advance level routing protocol.
+Simply accessing the use of IP means unlimited routes travel in the ISP router routing table.
+And here no one IGP protocol can manage that Lac of routes.
+Only a Border Gateway Protocol has the superpower to handle Lac of routes.
+Border gateway protocol is an advanced-level routing protocol.
 It uses TCP protocol for providing full reliability.

 Here are some points of BGP and IGP.

-- IGPs work on single AS (autonomous system) but it’s not too scalable for the wide networks.
-For biggest network BGP is here.
+- IGPs work on a single AS (autonomous system) but it’s not too scalable for wide networks.
+For the biggest network, BGP is here.

 - IGP is always looking for the shortest path to reach a destination.
 But in BGP we can manipulate the path with reachability and BGP do the same on the INTERNET.